bpopescu-qutech/imsep/episodes/python-virtual-environmants.Rmd

 six             1.17.0
 ```

-To uninstall a package installed in the virtual environment do: `python -m pip uninstall <package-name>`.
+Finally, installed packages can be un-installed using the `uninstall` command: `python -m pip uninstall <package-name>`.
 You can also supply a list of packages to uninstall at the same time.

 :::::::::::::::::::::::::::::::::::::::  challenge